nextpilot/nextpilot-flight-control/docs/manual/01.快速入门/basic_concepts.md

 # 基本概念

-This topic provides a basic introduction to drones and using PX4 (it is meant mostly for novice users but is also a good introduction for experienced users).
+This topic provides a basic introduction to drones and using Nextpilot (it is meant mostly for novice users but is also a good introduction for experienced users).

 If you are already familiar with the basic concepts, you can move on to [Basic Assembly](../assembly/README.md) to learn how to wire your specific autopilot hardware.
 To load firmware and set up the vehicle with _QGroundControl_, see [Basic Configuration](../config/README.md).